Indian Railways ‘Sleeper’ class offers a cost-effective travel option – but comes with a slew of challenges.

 So, when we headed off to Varkala train station we were looking forward to a reasonably pleasant 4-hour journey to Kochi on our pre-booked AC2 Rajdhani Express.

-In India things often don’t go according to plan
+In India things often don’t go to plan

 We got to the station with a good hour to spare before our train was due.

-As I walked past the Station Master’s office I saw the notice: A lot of unfamiliar numbers and codes, but the one thing I could make out was the train number – 12625 – and the handwritten text Cancelled.
+As I walked past the Station Master’s office I saw a notice with a lot of unfamiliar numbers and codes, but the one thing I could make out was the train number – 12625 – and the handwritten text Cancelled.

 This was the start of a 3-hour process of trying to claim a refund on our unused ticket and booking another train.
-Each step of the process involved queueing at a different booth (where queueing isn’t a concept that’s well understood).
+Each step of the process involved queuing at a different booth (in a place where queuing isn’t a concept that’s well understood).

 After a while, we discovered we couldn’t claim our 2,000 rupees on the cancelled ticket because it was booked through a Travel Agent’s account in Kovalam – only the Travel Agent could make the claim.